 Shopping: Corso Venezia & Corso Buenos Aires: Shopping is usually not an activity included in our city guides but there is no way you can leave Milan without having brushed up on some desinger wear.
 You will find all the well known designers around Corso Venezia while Corso Buenos Aires, the longest shopping street in Europe, is home to more affordable brands.

 Pinacoteca di Brera: (Via Brera 28) One of the oldest art museums in the world located in the baroque Palazzo di Brera and housing some of Italy’s finest works of art.

-Leonardo Da Vinci’s last supper: (Santa Maria delle Grazie 2) This painting definitely needs no introduction, one of the most renowned paintings in the world (yes, I have seen the Da Vinci Code and its historical accuracy is highly debatable) by one of the most famous painters ever to have lived can be admired in the refectory of the convent of Santa Maria della Grazie and should under no circumstances be missed when visiting Milan.
+Leonardo Da Vinci’s last supper: (Santa Maria delle Grazie 2) This painting definitely needs no introduction, one of the most renowned paintings in the world (yes, it was featured in the Da Vinci Code and this movie’s historical accuracy is highly debatable) by one of the most famous painters ever to have lived can be admired in the refectory of the convent of Santa Maria della Grazie and should under no circumstances be missed when visiting Milan.